-- Set-up and manage a PA for a musical performance, including appropriate mixing and sound control - Demonstrate facility with relevant studio recording equipment to record various musical ensembles - Design and program lighting for stage shows. - Students are familiar with a variety of music software, being able to sample, manipulate and create musical compositions through this format. - Explore the history and function of a variety of musical technologies - Use digital music equipment, including Launch Pads, Drum Machines and DJ consoles.
+- Set-up and manage a PA for a musical performance, including appropriate mixing and sound control - Perform live music using technology to enhance performance. - Design and program lighting for stage shows. - Students are familiar with a variety of music software, being able to sample, manipulate and create musical compositions through this format. - Explore the history and function of a variety of musical technologies - Use digital music equipment, including Launch Pads, Drum Machines and DJ consoles.

 - Technical skills assessment

 - Aspects of technology impact and development

 - Written assessment

 - Performance production

 - Composition

-- Analysis and reflection
+- Live Performance